davidsherlock/edd-all-access-flat-rates/readme.txt

 == Description ==

-**All Access Flat Rates** for Easy Digital Downloads allows you to override the weighted All Access commission calculations and reward vendors with a more straight forward flat rate amount per product downloaded.
+**All Access Flat Rates** for Easy Digital Downloads allows you to override the weighted All Access commission calculations and reward vendors with a more straight forward flat rate amount per-product downloaded.

 == Use-case Examples ==